 Let’s Make It!

-We start with an unbaked pie crust.
+We start with an unbaked pie crust in a tart pan or round baking dish.

 In fact, I use a ready-made pie crust way more often than I make it from scratch whenever I make quiches.
-I find the Pillsbury brand crust work extremely well especially for savory bakes.
+I find the Pillsbury brand crust works extremely well especially for savory bakes.

 Place the crust on a 9-inch pie pan, and then fold over the sides.